-The proposed medical cannabis dispensary licensing ordinance only addresses dispensaries, with the other facilities to be the subject of a separate proposed licensing ordinance.
+The proposed medical cannabis dispensary licensing ordinance only addresses dispensaries, with the other facilities to be the subject of a separate proposed licensing ordinance, which will be introduced at a subsequent meeting, but will be very similar to the dispensary licensing ordinance.

-It is important to note that when the South Dakota Department of Health (the "Department") evaluates an application from a party who desires to operate a dispensary in Brookings, the Administrative Rules will require of the Applicant, the following:
+It is important to note that when the South Dakota Department of Health (the "Department") evaluates an application from a party who desires to operate a dispensary, as well as other types of establishments in Brookings, the Administrative Rules will require of the Applicant, the following:

-- 1. A management plan identifying the individuals who will be in charge of day-today operations; - 2.
+- A management plan identifying the individuals who will be in charge of day-today operations; - 2.
 A site plan which in part provides sufficient detail for the Department to determine that the establishment is completely self-contained and does not have any access to any other cannabis establishment or other business; - 3.
 Operating Days and hours; - 4.
 A workplace safety plan covering state and federal workplace safety requirements; - 5.
-Plans for compliance with all applicable safety standards contained in local ordinance; - 6.
+Plans for compliance with all applicable safety standards contained in local ordinance: - 6.
 A security plan indicating all doors, windows, gates, exterior lights, alarm sensors, cameras and how alarms and cameras will be monitored; - 7.
 Any additional steps to ensure the safety of patrons and the community; - 8.
-Plans for preventing the diversion of cannabis to non-cardholders; - Pre-employment screening procedures, including criminal background check; and - 10.
+Plans for preventing the diversion of cannabis to non-cardholders;

+- 9. Pre-employment screening procedures, including criminal background check; and - 10.
 Processes for limiting access by unauthorized persons, including verification of identity for all vendors and contractors, issuance of a visitor badge, and closely monitoring all visitors.